duplys/sturdy-pancake/README.md

 ## Introduction
+This repository contains programming exercises to illustrate the most important concepts in object-oriented programming (OOP).
+It also includes example solutions in Python 3.
+To make learning fun, the exercises implement a battleship game based on Barry Carter's book "Naval Wargames".

+## OOP Concepts
-Exercises in object-oriented programming, covering several topics including:
+In terms of OOP, the exercises covering the following topiocs:several topics including:
 * Basics of OOP
 * Classes vs instances (methods and variables)
 * Data abstraction